TouKoua/RichmondLibraryApp/README.md

 python -m django --version

 # Install Bootstrap
-The last thing we need to do is install bootstrap.
+The next thing we need to do is install bootstrap.
 This project uses Bootstrap 5 Run this command to install Bootstrap: pip install django-bootstrap-v5

+# MySQL Database Installation
+The project also now uses MySQL as it's primary database.
+Pending some testing on our end, run the install script below for now and once we get more information, we can add more detail to this section pip install mysqlclient